Terrapin-Rocket-Team/Astra/docs/docs/user-guide/ifaces/sensors/baro.md

 Bias correction mode helps compensate for slow pressure drift and sensor noise by continuously recalibrating the zero-altitude baseline — essentially adjusting what the barometer considers "ground level."
 This is especially useful when the vehicle stays on the pad for a long time before launch, or when ambient pressure changes slightly.

 However, it’s off by default because blindly recalibrating can be dangerous — especially if the rocket has already left the ground.
-See the MMFSSystem docs for more on the risks and defaults.
+See the AstraSystem docs for more on the risks and defaults.

 When enabled, the barometer periodically computes a new baseline using the second-to-last second of recent pressure data — not the most recent second.
 Why?
 Because launch detection systems typically rely on altitude changes to identify liftoff.
 Including very recent data (which may already show movement) would confuse this logic and result in a bad zero point.
 Using the "2nd-to-last" second instead gives you a quieter, more accurate reference without interfering with launch detection.